 4.1.2 The Agency undertakes an ongoing program of education of reporting entities to minimise the compliance costs of reporting as required by legislation

-WGEA has a suite of over 60 online education resources with the Agency's website acting as an information hub.
-In 2015-16 there were 22, 669 downloads of reporting-related resources.
-88% of respondents to the 2015-16 Stakeholder Survey found the reporting resources on the WGEA website to be either effective or extremely effective.
+WGEA has a suite of more than 70 online education resources with the Agency's website acting as an information hub.
+In 2016-17 there were 20,746 downloads of reporting-related resources.